restfulapi/api-strategy/README.md

     https://greatvalley.edu/student-course-catalog/api/colleges/?per-page=50&page=7
 ```

-While 'page' and 'per-page' are recommended, the specific query parameter names may differ based upon your framework.
-For instance, Grails uses 'max' and 'offset'.
+While 'page' and 'limit' are recommended, the specific query parameter names may differ based upon your framework.
+For instance, Grails uses 'max' and 'offset' and 'page'.

 Please see [Prefer Unwrapped Representations](#prefer-unwrapped-representations) which includes guidance pertaining to how paging should be reflected within responses when returning an array of representations versus returning an envelope.

 It is the developers responsibility to provide validation and safeguards.
-For example, if a client requests 10,000 items per page the service may either reset the 'per-page' size to an acceptable pre-configured maximum before handling the request or the service may return a 400 error code.
+For example, if a client requests 10,000 items per page the service may either reset the 'limit' size to an acceptable pre-configured maximum before handling the request or the service may return a 400 error code.

-####Support Querying
+#### Support Querying
 While there is no current standard for querying RESTful APIs, there are important considerations for the product architect.

 When feasible, query criteria should be specified using query parameters in a GET request.
 For instance, the following URL could be used to retrieve a list of forest science courses for term '200510 Fall 2004'.